zoldax/NHSuite/README.md

 ### 6. `ssl_cert_path`

 If you have a custom certificate chain for SSL verification, or if the server's certificate chain isn't recognized by the default set of trusted certificate authorities on your system, you can specify a PEM file containing the entire certificate chain.
+(CA pem file from your PKI for example)

 ```json
 "ssl_cert_path": "/path/to/certchained.pem"